 Our guide for this online course is John Gruber—an exceptional teacher and experienced facilitator who’s brimming with practical ideas and irresistible inspiration.

 Here at Next Step Integral, we look for teachers and presenters who aren’t just talking about something, but are actually embodying it, living it, transmitting it through their whole being.
 John’s a prime example of this.
 He walks the talk of what it is to be an integral teacher and spiritual person.
 I’ve never met a more enthusiastic teacher!
 It springs from an authentic source within him.
 When I’m around him, I fall more in love with the world—because he’s so in love with it.
-He’s so connected to that spark inside himself, he ignites that spark inside me. —Miriam Mason Martineau, Vice President, Next Step Integral
+He’s so connected to that spark inside himself, he ignites that spark inside me. —Stephan Martineau, President, Next Step Integral

 Discover how an integral approach can revolutionize your educational practice.

 An integral approach to education creates fresh opportunities for teachers and learners alike to engage as many dimensions of experience as possible.
 It provides the richest understanding of our world to date, honoring multiple perspectives, diverse lines of development, and the very ground from which all learning arises—all in an elegant, streamlined framework.

 What does this mean for you?
 You’ll learn to create learning experiences that are effective and inspiring, comprehensive and focused, individualized and inclusive.
 All while nourishing your personal practice, enticing curiosity, and cultivating the collective.

 This course goes far beyond narrow definitions of education as something that only happens within the four walls of a classroom.
 Our definition of “teacher,” then, is expansive, including anyone who’s interested and engaged in kindling the spark of curiosity within themselves and anyone around them.

 - You’re a classroom teacher, working to reach students of any age, on any subject matter, in any mode.